zuluchaka/tradingplan/README.md

 - Afford Family vacations$
 - Reinvest

+## 2019 GOAL

-By making an extra 4000 CHF per MONTH from FOREX Trading by growing each account I have by at least 10% per week and becoming a professional retail Trader
+Consistently making an extra 500 CHF per MONTH from FOREX Trading by growing my invested amount by at least 10% per week and becoming as experienced as a professional Trader

 ## Trading GOAL  (Trading to Live not living to Trade)

 My current trading GOAL is to:
-- Improve my trading style and risk management
+- Improve my trading STYLE, RISK and MONEY management
-- Win a consistent number of pips per trade/week
+- Win a CONSISTENT number of pips per trade (5 - 30 pips) and per week (30 - 180 pips)
-- Improve my trade success rate
+- Improve my trade success rate / trade efficiency

-family lifestyle by making an extra 1000 CHF per WEEK from FOREX Trading by growing each account I have by at least 10% per week and becoming a professional retail Trader

 ## Time commitment